 On the surface, the titular recommendation seems absurd.
 How can a gift shop provide an optimal avenue for encountering the beauty and meaning of art?
 Once the pedagogy of its design and the nature of its offerings are considered, the advice to start a trip to a museum with the gift shop will make more […]

-Emerson was moved to pronounce this about beauty: “Never lose an opportunity of seeing anything beautiful, for beauty is God’s handwriting—a wayside sacrament.
+Victorian writer, Charles Kingsley, was moved to pronounce this about beauty: “Never lose an opportunity of seeing anything beautiful, for beauty is God’s handwriting—a wayside sacrament.
 Welcome it in every fair face, in every fair sky, in every fair flower, and thank God, for it is a cup of blessing.”
-Ancient Christian writers describe beauty as the splendor […]
+Ancient Christian writers describe beauty […]

 I inherited a set of red-and-white china that belonged to my great-grandmother, each piece showing lovely, detailed prints of the “Castles of England.”
 I inherited the plates, coffee cups, saucers, soup bowls, and pasta bowls, but I have come to learn that the set includes even more pieces, including tea cups (different from the coffee […]